BadriPrudhvi/pathwise/mvp_plan.md

 ### 1. **Landing & Onboarding**

-* User lands on homepage → clicks “Start Your Journey”
+* User lands on homepage → clicks "Start Your Journey"
 * Entered into a conversational onboarding with the AI assistant

 ### 2. **Conversational Goal Scoping**

-* AI: “What would you like to learn or achieve?”
+* AI: "What would you like to learn or achieve?"
-* User: “I want to become good at backend development”
+* User: "I want to become good at backend development"
-* AI: “Are you more focused on building projects, interviews, or understanding theory?”
+* AI: "Are you more focused on building projects, interviews, or understanding theory?"
 * Final summary displayed: Goal + Use Case + Milestones (editable)

 ### 3. **Skill Assessment**

 * AI follows up with \~5 questions:

-  * “Have you built any web apps before?”
+  * "Have you built any web apps before?"
-  * “Are you familiar with HTTP and APIs?”
+  * "Are you familiar with HTTP and APIs?"
 * Skill level assigned: e.g., **Beginner**

 ### 4. **Curriculum Generation**

 * Curriculum appears visually:

-  * Goal: **“Become proficient at backend dev for projects”**
+  * Goal: **"Become proficient at backend dev for projects"**
   * Sub-goals: HTTP Basics → REST APIs → Auth → Databases → Deployments
   * Each module includes time estimates and difficulty tags

 ### 5. **Learning Begins**

-* User clicks “Start Learning”
+* User clicks "Start Learning"
 * Lesson page opens:

   * Bite-sized content
   * Embedded code snippets or examples
-  * Interactive question at end → “What would this endpoint return?”
+  * Interactive question at end → "What would this endpoint return?"

 ### 6. **Progress Tracking**